 Porth Ceiriad is a beach set in superb scenery at the southern end of the Llyn peninsula.
-It consists of coarse sand backed by cliffs of sand and boulder clay, between the sandstone headlands of Trwyn yr Wylfa (to the east) and Trwyn Cilan.
+It lies between the sandstone headlands of Trwyn yr Wylfa (to the east) and Trwyn Cilan.
+The shore is coarse sand and backed by cliffs of sand and boulder clay - keep a safe distance away.
 South facing and very sheltered it's a good beach for sunbathing and popular for most water sports, including surfing, swimming, body-boarding, water-skiing, kayaking and sailing.
 Dogs are allowed at all times.

 Access to the beach is along a no-through road south of the village of Bwlchtocyn.
 This narrow lane is not signposted for Porth Ceiriad and can be difficult to find, but has a 'no-through road' sign at its junction.
 The lane leads to a camp site which has a car parking area overlooking the bay.
 Entrance is by means of an unmanned automatic barrier which takes pound coins only.
 The beach is about a 300 yard walk from the parking area.

 Surf conditions are best around mid to high tide.
 On a big swell waves refract from the cliffs on the east side, producing barrelling wedges.
 Beginners should keep away from this area.
 The photos were taken at high tide.